 Eligibility for a staged conversion

 A staged conversion means that the initial application will include a minimum of 20% equity in the business being offered to employees.
 If you do not use the entire tax credit with your initial application and decide to add a minimum of an additional 20% of equity in the future (while the program remains open and funds are available), you may be eligible to access any remaining tax credits.

-If you are considering a staged conversion in the future, you must indicate that in your application.
-If a staged conversion is approved, with each additional stage you must add at least 20% equity share more with employees to access any remaining reserved tax credits.
+Businesses considering a staged conversation in the future must indicate it in their application.
+If a staged conversation is approved, you must share at least an additional 20% equity with employees with each additional stage to access any remaining reserved tax credits.

 HB 21-1311, which established the tax credit, defines each structure the following way for the purposes of this program:

 - employee stock ownership plan: as defined in section 4975 (e)(7) of the internal revenue code, as amended

 - worker-owned cooperative: as defined in section 1042 (c)(2) of the internal revenue code, as amended

 - employee ownership trust: an indirect form of employee ownership in which a trust holds a controlling stake in a qualified business and benefits all employees on an equal basis